Velas is a coastal town on the island of São Jorge in the Azores, known for

 Today, the Sea Gate stands as one of the few surviving elements of the

-old defensive walls, alongside remnants of the nearby
+old defensive walls, alongside remnants of the nearby Fort of Our Lady

-landmark at the waterfront, connecting the modern marina area with the
+remains a symbolic landmark at the waterfront, connecting the modern

-historic heart of Velas.
-Its preserved structure offers a tangible
+marina area with the historic heart of Velas.
+Its preserved structure

-transition between the oceanfront and the traditional streets of the
+provides a scenic transition between the oceanfront and the

 -